InternLM/lmdeploy/README.md

 Here is [quantization test results](./docs/en/quantization.md).

 > **Warning**<br />
-> runtime Tesnor Parallel for quantilized model is not available.
+> runtime Tensor Parallel for quantilized model is not available.
 Please setup `--tp` on `deploy` to enable static TP.

 ## Contributing